kpenza/temp/README.md

 ## Comparing Seattle and San Francisco

 Direct comparison between the two subsets is not possible as the structure of the dataset are different.
 The category labels are different and in some cases a category is further fragmented in a city whilst the a broader term is used in the other city.
 This makes the category mapping process somewhat difficult.
-Care has been take to avoid cirsumstances in which the severity of the crime is escalated or the crime are incorrectly categorized.
+Care has been taken to avoid cirsumstances in which the severity of the crime is escalated or the crime are incorrectly categorized.

 After mapping the data, the crime data was plotted.
 For each category the number of crimes for each district is plotted adjacent of easy comparision.
-Figure 7 shows this data.
+Figure 3 shows this data.

 ![Figure 3](https://raw.githubusercontent.com/kpenza/temp/master/figures/figure3.png "Figure 3")

-Figure 7 shows that the number of burglaries in seattle is almost double to that in san francisco.
+Figure 3 shows that the number of burglaries in seattle is almost double to that in san francisco.
 From figure 3, the categories of theft/bulglaries/robberies has higher incident counter than in san francisco.
 On the other hand, narcotics and assults are much higher in san francisco.

 Using the census 2010 data, San Francisco (city) QuickFacts from the US Census Bureau. and Seattle (city) QuickFacts from the US Census Bureau. the population of San Francisco is 668,342 and that of Seattle is 852,469.